IslamMosa22/IslamMosa22/README.md

 - 👋 Hi, I’m @IslamMosa22
 - 👀 I’m interested in Electrical Engineering.
 - 🌱 I’m currently learning Embedded systems
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to learning something new.
-- 📫 How to reach me ...
+- 📫 You can reach me on eslammosa733@gmail.com

 <!---
 IslamMosa22/IslamMosa22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.